 Dr. Jason Hurst agrees with that same evaluation.
-He suffered with back pain for over 10 years.
+He suffered with back pain for over 20 years.
 He was a young athlete as a teenager when back pain struck out of the blue.
-Little did he know, the back pain would follow him for over a decade.
+Little did he know, the back pain would follow him for over two decades.

 “My back pain controlled every aspect of my life,” he says.
 “I continued to play sports but the pain honestly made my life difficult.”
 Thankfully for Dr. Hurst, he remained open minded and developed a natural back pain treatment that would help him finally end his back pain.

 Many people are led to believe that surgery will end their back pain but that’s not always the case.
 Roughly 1 in 5 people that get back surgery will have to get surgery again.
 For many, surgery only makes the back pain worse.
 Conditions such as herniated disc, sciatica or